 Two come immediately to mind.
 Evernote is essentially an application for taking and sharing notes that is accessible both online and offline.
 While that may sound quite mundane, it’s a far superior alternative to endless folders of Word documents and the clutter of Google Drive.
 OmniGraffle, meanwhile, is perfect for creating diagrams and flow charts, which we use frequently at Foresight.

 What’s the best career or life advice you’ve received?

-Are you interested in learning about nonprofit organizations that are similar to Public Allies?
+Are you interested in learning about nonprofit organizations that are similar to Peter’s work at Foresight Design Initiative?
 Be sure to explore the following organizations.